 There are various reasons to go with Lennox, but the top three are:

-- Reputation of excellence – high quality products are not the only arena Lennox excels in.
-Lennox dealers, like iTemp Heating and Air Conditioning, offer high quality service at all times, from your first consultation to your scheduled maintenance appointments
+- A reputation for excellence – high-quality products are not the only arena Lennox excels in.
+Lennox dealers, like iTemp Heating and Air Conditioning, offer high-quality service at all times, from your first consultation to your scheduled maintenance appointments

 Strategies to increase your indoor air quality can be as simple as vacuuming your home to something as large as adding a new ventilation system.
 Overall, good IAQ includes four strategies: